 The second treaty, commonly referred to as the Madrid Protocol, allows filing into the US directly with the trademark office in the home country.
 Upon filing, the applicant receives an International Registration number issued by WIPO.
 The owner “designates” those countries in which they wish to seek protection, based solely upon the existence of their home country pending application or registration.
 The application for each country is forwarded by WIPO to the local office.

 Despite ease of filing, there are risks to using Madrid

-Regardless of filing method one chooses, the US Trademark Office examines the application as it would any application filed in the US to make certain there is no likelihood of confusion with an existing registration or prior filed pending application.
+Regardless of the filing method one chooses, the US Trademark Office examines the application as it would any application filed in the US to make certain there is no likelihood of confusion with an existing registration or prior-filed pending application.

 Fraud & the Five Year Use Declaration

 The tools for global trademark registration exist for brand owners around the world.
 It is wise to develop and implement a protection strategy over time.
 Once there is a plan, the next step is to assemble a strong team that includes expert US local counsel.
-This increases chances for successful US trademark registration, insures timely filing of maintenance requirements necessary to maintain registrations for the long term value of the brand.
+This increases the chances for successful US trademark registration and insures timely filing of maintenance requirements necessary to maintain registrations for the long-term value of the brand.